 Richard Godwin's garden project with railway sleepers

-Dear all,
+Dear Railwaysleepers.com

-following on from my initial retaining wall project I then had a blank canvas to work from once I had levelled the garden off.
-I used treated softwood sleepers for the remaining projects as they were not supporting the weight that the retaining wall was.
+Following on from my initial retaining wall project I then had a blank canvas to work from once I had levelled the garden off.
+I used softwood railway sleepers for the remaining projects as they were not supporting the weight that the retaining wall was.
 These were so much easier to work with as they could be lifted and moved single handedly.
 I purchased an electric chainsaw for the cutting which more than paid for itself and I have now completely blunted the chain!

 Richard Godwin